Also known as: Algin

 This medicinal substance has been classified in the anatomical therapeutic chemical (ATC) classification according to its main therapeutic use as follows:

-Alginic acid is the active ingredient of these drugs:
+Alginic acid is an active ingredient of these brands: